HL7/bulk-data/input/pagecontent/authorization.md

 Over time, best practices for asymmetric signatures are likely to evolve.
 While this specification mandates a baseline of support clients and servers MAY support and use additional algorithms for signature validation.
 As a reference, the signature algorithm discovery protocol `token_endpoint_auth_signing_alg_values_supported` property is defined in OpenID Connect as part of the [OAuth2 server metadata](https://tools.ietf.org/html/rfc8414).

-No matter how a JWK Set is communicated to the FHIR server, each JWK SHALL represent an asymmetric key by including `kty` and `kid` properties, with content conveyed using "bare key" properties (i.e., direct base64 encoding of key material as integer values).
+No matter how a JWK Set is communicated to the FHIR authorization server, each JWK SHALL represent an asymmetric key by including `kty` and `kid` properties, with content conveyed using "bare key" properties (i.e., direct base64 encoding of key material as integer values).
 This means that: